SEO, WordPress, and the Search Engines

 Features of WordPress

 - Cloud-based system: WordPress was a cloud-based system before that was even a buzzword!
-It means that all of the data like files, login information, and content, are stored on the Internet and they can be accessed at any time, from any place, and on any computer.
+It means that all of the data like files, login information, and content, all are stored in the Internet and they can be accessed at any time, from any place and any computer.

 - Collaborative online community: Another feature of WordPress is that it is a collaborative online community where thousands of coders and software developers come together and share their knowledge/codes with all other members.

-- Content Management System: As mentioned earlier, WordPress is a powerful content management system that gives you the flexibility of creating, adding, or editing content without having to worry about other parts of the website being affected by it.
+- Content Management System: As mentioned earlier, WordPress is a powerful content management system which gives you the flexibility of creating, adding, or editing contents without having to worry about other parts of the website being affected by it.
 And to do so, you do not need a web developer or need to learn code.

 - Customizable themes and templates: WordPress allows the designers to upload new themes, and enables you to search across thousands of free as well as paid themes.
 You don’t have to start by reinventing the wheel.
 You can simply download and install a suitable theme for your personal or business needs.

-- Countless plugins, and widgets: WordPress does not just provide themes for you to start building a website, it also provides several plugins (refer to Figure 1.1) and widgets that fulfill various other purposes from SEO to e-commerce.
-By combining themes with plugins and widgets, WordPress works on a whole another level by providing you with countless opportunities.
+- Countless plugins, and widgets: WordPress does not just provide themes for you to start building a website, it also provides several plugins (refer to Figure 1.1) and widgets which fulfill various other purposes from SEO to ecommerce.
+By combining the themes with plugins and widgets, the WordPress works on a whole another level by providing you with countless opportunities.

 IS WORDPRESS GOOD FOR SEO?